 Decatur is a very small village located in the state of Michigan.
 With a population of 1,767 people and two constituent neighborhoods, Decatur is the 377th largest community in Michigan.

-Decatur is a somewhat ethnically-diverse village.
+Decatur is a very ethnically-diverse village.
 The people who call Decatur home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Decatur residents report their race to be White, followed by Black or African-American.
 Decatur also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.51% of the village’s residents.
+People of Hispanic or Latino origin account for 14.40% of the village’s residents.
 Important ancestries of people in Decatur include English, Irish, Dutch, and Polish.

 The most common language spoken in Decatur is English.
 Other important languages spoken here include Spanish and Native American languages.